-From how you spend to how you save, your overall financial picture is made up of countless details, but two important aspects are debt and credit.
+From how you spend to how you save - your overall financial picture is made up of countless details.
+Two of the most important?
+Credit and debt.
 How you manage both can have a big impact on your financial future.
+Understanding how to use credit wisely while managing debt responsibly is essential for building long-term financial health.

 What is credit?